 Contact: Prof. Dr. Hajo Zeeb, Dr. Sarah Forberger

-Leibniz-Zentrum für Psychologische Information und Dokumentation (ZPID) is the documentation and information center for psychology in the German-speaking countries.
+ZPID is the central supranational information infrastructure for psychology in German-speaking countries, regarding itself as public open ccience institute for psychology.
 ZPID conducts applied basic research in psychology and its interfaces with educational research, health sciences and medicine, neuroscience, and information sciences.

 Contact: Dr. Anne-Kathrin Mayer